• How does Ambleside challenge the gifted child?

 All students are welcome.
 Students are not identified by their strengths or weaknesses, nor will they receive prizes or a rank among their peers.
 All students focus on learning, not besting a classmate.

-A student who learns to labor with a problem not yet grasped, who remains on task when uncertain of the outcome, who struggles to completion when hand or mind are tired, who experiences the reward and negative consequences of their actions, will grow in character and
+A student who learns to labor with a problem not yet grasped, who remains on task when uncertain of the outcome, who struggles to completion when hand or mind are tired, who experiences the reward and negative consequences of their actions, will grow in character and be successful at Ambleside.

 Why should we choose your school?